stefanprobst/next-svg/README.md

-[`svgo-loader`](https://github.com/stefanprobst/svgo-loader) to optimize the image with [`svgo`](https://github.com/svg/svgo), [`url-loader`](https://github.com/webpack-contrib/url-loader) to inline the image or emit it to file , and [`@svgr/webpack`](https://github.com/gregberge/svgr/tree/master/packages/webpack) to generate the React component.
+[`svgo-loader`](https://github.com/stefanprobst/svgo-loader) to optimize the image with [`svgo`](https://github.com/svg/svgo), [`url-loader`](https://github.com/webpack-contrib/url-loader) to inline the image or emit it to file, and [`@svgr/webpack`](https://github.com/gregberge/svgr/tree/master/packages/webpack) to generate the React component.
 Each loader can be configured individually: